 1. Start looking early

-The best thing to do when you see the writing on the wall is to start looking for a new job, says Janet Raiffa, an investment banking career coach, the former head of campus recruiting at Goldman Sachs and a former associate director in the Career Management Center at Columbia Business School.
+The best thing to do when you see the writing on the wall is to start looking for a new job, says Janet Raiffa, an investment banking career coach, the former head of campus recruiting at Goldman Sachs and a former associate director of the Career Management Center at Columbia Business School.

 “You won’t necessarily be able to secure one, but it is always easier to find a job when you have a job,” she said.
-“It also may take a long time between first contact and interview and receiving an offer, so you could start on the process while you’re still employed and then accept an offer after you’ve been terminated.
+“It also may take a long time between first contact and interview and receiving an offer, so you could start the process while you’re still employed and then accept an offer after you’ve been terminated.

 “I’ve definitely met lucky people who have been fired or laid off after they’ve already secured a new job, and then enjoyed severance and a smooth transition.”